YoHaNoMe/Casting-Agency/README.md

 If you have any trouble creating the database, please refer to this [Article](https://www.enterprisedb.com/postgres-tutorials/how-create-postgresql-database-and-users-using-psql-and-pgadmin)

 ## Authentication
 You have to be authenticated if you are going to use the Endpoints.
-By going to this [Link](https://dev-0qli2zso.auth0.com/authorize?audience=capstone&response_type=token&client_id=0oLtaAA3ksqSRMSDHfBTy9Ph0UdDuHXg&redirect_uri=https://yussefcapstoneudacity.herokuapp.com/).
+By going to this [Link](https://dev-0qli2zso.auth0.com/authorize?audience=capstone&response_type=token&client_id=0oLtaAA3ksqSRMSDHfBTy9Ph0UdDuHXg&redirect_uri=https://yussefcapstoneudacity.herokuapp.com/) and copy `access_token` in the `url`.
+Now that you have the token, include it into every request as a Bearer Token.
 If you are going to use the application locally and don't want to have Authentication, refer to the [below](https://github.com/YoHaNoMe/capstone_udacity#running-the-server) section.

 ## Running the server